Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

 The physical origin of these singularities is clear.
-At finite angular velocity $\omega$, the longwave modes with $k_\perp \lesssim\omega$ violate the causality so we should introduce an infrared cutoff.
-That is, $r\omega$ must not exceed the unity.
+At finite angular velocity $\omega$, the longwave modes with $k_\perp \lesssim\omega$ violate the causality so we should introduce an infrared cutoff, i.e., $r\omega$ must not exceed the unity.
 Let us set the system size as $r \le R$ with $R\omega\le 1$.
 This discretizes the momentum $k_\perp$ such that $k_\perp R$ is a zero of the Bessel functions.
-Here, we denote the $\kappa$-th nontrivial zero of $J_\nu(\xi)$ as $\xi_{\nu,\kappa}$.
-Now, the phase space integration in Eq.~\eqref{eq:Vinteg} is replaced as follows:
+Here, we denote the $\kappa$-th zero of $J_\nu(\xi>0)$ as $\xi_{\nu,\kappa}$.
+The phase space integration in Eq.~\eqref{eq:Vinteg} is replaced as follows:

 We have performed the numerical integration and summation of Eq.~\eqref{eq:Vinteg} for real $\omega$ with Eq.~\eqref{eq:kmodify} substituted.
-In practice we cut off the sum over $m$, $\kappa$ and the $k_z$ integration by sufficiently large numbers.
+We cut off the sum over $m$, $\kappa$ and the $k_z$ integration by sufficiently large numbers and confirm the convergence.

-Figure~\ref{fig:potential_real} shows the evolution of the SU(2) Polyakov loop potential as a function of $\phi/2\pi$ with increasing $\omega$ at $\tilde{r} = 0$.
-We chose the system size as $R = 10\,\text{GeV}^{-1} \;(\simeq 2\,\text{fm})$ and $T=0.15\,\text{GeV}$.
-The potential minima are located at $\phi=0\mod 2\pi$ for any $\omega$, so that the system always stays in the deconfined phase.
-Yet, we can quantify the effect of $\omega$ onto the vacuum stability by evaluating the potential curvature around the minimum.
-The potential curvature represents the Debye screening mass squared.
-As we see in Fig.~\ref{fig:potential_real}, the curvature increases with increasing $\omega$, and this means that deconfinement is more favored by rotation.
-However, these Polyakov loop potentials exhibit a sensitive dependence on the system size $R$ in an unpleasant way.
-Details about this subtlety will be reported elsewhere.
-The justification of analytical continuation to real rotation needs further investigations. \paragraph*{Outlook:}